getlunchtray/Partial-Compiler/README.md

 `index.html.erb` will need to become `index.uc.html.erb` *Notice the 'uc' before 'html'* Don't create a copy, simply change the file extension.

 This only needs to be done for files you want to compile. **Do not change the extension of your partials**

+**Using with Haml**

+*TL;DR For now, don't do it.*

+After testing this in a production application using Haml, this gem will actually slow down your load times when compiled.
+I'm not 100% sure why.
+I am looking into this since LunchTray does use a lot of partials and Haml.

+For PC, locals are currently only set up to work with ERB, meaning everytime you run the compiler you'll need to convert from ERB to Haml.
+Icky.

 ## How does it work?